c3g/GenPipes/README.md

 GenPipes have been tested with Python 3.6+

-Quick setup for Abacus, Beluga, Narval, Graham and cedar users
+Quick setup for Abacus, Beluga, Narval, Graham and Cedar users
 --------------------------------------------------------------
 Genomes and modules used by the pipelines are already installed on a CVMFS partition mounted on all those clusters in `/cvmfs/soft.mugqic/root`.
 To access them, add the following lines to your *$HOME/.bash_profile*: